mosteligible/logReader/Client/README.md

-CLIENT_DB_HOST=        # Host ip, where DB is hosted CLIENT_DB_TABLE_NAME=  # Table name where client information is held BOX_ENDPOINT=          # Endpoint associated with Box App HOARDER_ENDPOINT=      # Endpoint of Hoarder App
+CLIENT_DB_HOST=        # Host ip, where DB is hosted CLIENT_DB_TABLE_NAME=  # Table name where client information is held BOX_ENDPOINT=          # Endpoint associated with Box App BOX_AUTH_TOKEN=        # Token for Box App to authenticate against client for information retreival HOARDER_ENDPOINT=      # Endpoint of Hoarder App HOARDER_AUTH_TOKEN=    # Token for Hoarder App to authenticate against client for information retreival
 ```

 To run client from a docker image save above environment variables in a file called `client.env` then run following to start docker image: